Career Center

 Some employers provide housing and assist with living expenses.
 For those that don't, housing and living expenses are the responsibility of the student.

 Both the university and the employer evaluate the co-op student.
-It is important to have ongoing communications between the employer's supervisor, the student employee, and the Career Center coordinator.
+It is important to have ongoing communications between the employer's supervisor, the student employee, and the Career Center.
 The final pass / fail grade is assigned by the Career Center Director.

 Co-op Positions

-University staff help to develop co-op sites and make necessary arrangements; however, students may generate a co-op/intern position at an employer of their choice with the assistance and approval of the Career Center.
+University staff help to develop co-op sites and make necessary arrangements; however, students may also find their own co-op internship with an employer of their choice and approval of the Career Center.

 Earn Credits AND a Salary

-In most cases, co-op/intern students receive paid work experience and earn credits toward a degree.
+In most cases, co-op students receive paid work experience and earn credits toward a degree.

 View Careers